This website is intended for UK healthcare professionals only

 GUIDELINE RECOMMENDATIONS

-National (NICE, SIGN) and International (European Society for Cardiology-European Association for the Study of Diabetes [ESC-EASD] and American Diabetes Association-EASD [ADA-EASD]) guidelines have been updated to reflect the data from CVOTs, and the presence of cardiovascular disease or indicators of high risk are now primary considerations when choosing treatment after metformin.1-3,28,29
+National (NICE, SIGN) and international (European Society for Cardiology-European Association for the Study of Diabetes [ESC-EASD] and American Diabetes Association-EASD [ADA-EASD]) guidelines have been updated to reflect the data from CVOTs, and the presence of cardiovascular disease or indicators of high risk are now primary considerations when choosing treatment after metformin.1-3,28,29

-Some International guidelines now recommend either SGLT2 inhibitors or GLP-1 RAs after metformin in people with type 2 diabetes and a history of ASCVD.
+Some international guidelines now recommend either SGLT2 inhibitors or GLP-1 RAs after metformin in people with type 2 diabetes and a history of ASCVD.
 The ESC-EASD and ADA-EASD guidelines now recommend either an SGLT2 inhibitor or GLP-1 receptor agonist in people with type 2 diabetes at high or very high risk of cardiovascular disease, irrespective of whether they are on metformin.2-4 In patients with cardiovascular and renal comorbidities, who are on metformin, SGLT2 inhibitors and GLP-1 RAs should be considered ‘independently of baseline HbA1c or individualised HbA1c target’.Please see reference 2 for current risk definitions and recommendations from the ADA-EASD.

 The February 2022 update of the NICE diabetes guideline (NG28) recommends that an SGLT2 inhibitor should be offered in patients with established ASCVD in addition to metformin and should be considered in patients at high risk of developing cardiovascular disease in addition to metformin.
 The SGLT2 inhibitor should be an agent with proven cardiovascular benefit.29